 31For the entrance of the Shrine he made doors of olive wood, d-the pilasters and the doorposts having five sides.-d 32The double doors were of olive wood, and on them he carved reliefs of cherubim, palms, and calyxes.
 He overlaid them with gold, hammering the gold onto the cherubim and the palms.
 33For the entrance of the Great Hall, too, he made doorposts of oleaster wood, d-having four sides,-d 34and the double doors of cypress wood, each door consisting of two rounded planks.
 35On them he carved cherubim, palms, and calyxes, overlaying them with gold applied evenly over the carvings.
 36He built the inner enclosure of three courses of hewn stones and one course of cedar beams.

-37In the fourth year, in the month of Ziv, the foundations of the House were laid; 38and in the eleventh year, in the month of Bul—that is, the eighth month—the House was completed according to all its details and all its specifications.
-7 It took him seven years to build it.
-1And it took Solomon thirteen years to build his palace, until his whole palace was completed.
+37In the fourth year, in the month of Ziv, the foundations of the House of the LORD were laid; 38and in the eleventh year, in the month of Bul—that is, the eighth month—the House was completed according to all its details and all its specifications.
+It took him seven years to build it.
+7 1And it took Solomon thirteen years to build his palace, until his whole palace was completed.

 2He built the a-Lebanon Forest House with four rows-a of cedar columns, and with hewn cedar beams above the columns.
 Its length was 100 cubits, its breadth 50 cubits, and its height 30 cubits.
 3It was paneled above with cedar, with the planksb that were above on the 45 columns—15 in each row.
 4And there were three rows of window frames, with three tiers of windows facing each other.
 5All the doorways and doorpostsc had square frames—with three tiers of windows facing each other.